snotskie/ttrpg/md/index.md

 - Running a business
 - Searching ruins for forbidden knowledge while avoiding bounty hunters' detection

+There are two approaches the GM may take to resolving long actions:

-For simplicity, the GM may ask for a single Check or Contest, using only the single Stat that the long action's success or victory most turns on.
-The target for success or victory without difficulties may be higher than usual in this case.
+- **Simple:** The GM may ask for a single Check or Contest, using only the single Stat that the long action's success or victory most turns on.
+The target for success or victory without difficulties or complications may be higher than usual in this case.

-Alternatively, the GM may ask for three or four Checks or Contests, using the various Stats involved in the long action.
+- **Thorough:** The GM may ask for multiple Checks or Contests using the various Stats involved in the long action.
 For overall success or victory, at least half of these rolls will need to win or succeed.
-However, each failure or loss may incur difficulties on top of that success.
+However, each failure or loss may incur difficulties or complications on top of that success.

 ### Complex Attacks